MCCTeam/MCCTeam.github.io/source/guide/installation.md

 -   [Run using Docker](#using-docker) (Doesn't require the `screen` command)

 How to use the `screen` command?

+> **⚠️ WARNING: If you have issues with Screen command, like output not being properly formatted or program handing/freezing, try using tmux, click [here](https://www.youtube.com/watch?v=Yl7NFenTgIo) to learn how to use it.**

 To start a screen, type: